 2. Section 5.1.1 of the leakage module states that "Because land uses can overlap, the total proportion of deforestation across agricultural commodities may be more than the proportion of deforestation of relevant global commodities.
-Where crops overlap seasonally, it may be appropriate for the total value for the proportion of deforestation driven by all such crops to be greater than the proportion of deforestation driven by the production of relevant global commodities."
+Where crops overlap seasonally, it may be appropriate for the total value for the proportion of deforestation driven by all such crops to be greater than the proportion of deforestation driven by all such crops to be greater than the proportion of deforestation of deforestation driven by all such crops to be greater than the proportion of deforestation driven by the production of relevant global commodities."
 However, the formula in cell C24 of worksheet "Leakage" within the provided workbook appears to induce an error message if a total area greater than 100% is entered.